Binninton History, Family Crest & Coats of Arms

 Early Origins of the Binninton family

-Mills, A.D., Dictionary of English Place-Names.
-Oxford: Oxford University Press, 1991.
-Print.
-(ISBN 0-19-869156-4) The Lincolnshire branch have by far the most number of entries in the 13th century.
+The Lincolnshire branch have by far the most number of entries in the 13th century.
 The Hundredorum Rolls of 1273 list Alice de Bennington and Astin de Bennington in Lincolnshire and the another roll lists Alan de Bennington and Ralph de Bennington at about the same time in the same shire.
-CITATION[CLOSE]

 Early History of the Binninton family

-Another 145 words (10 lines of text) are included under the topic Early Binninton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Binninton research.
+Another 73 words (5 lines of text) covering the years 1647 and 1647 are included under the topic Early Binninton History in all our PDF Extended History products and printed products wherever possible.

 Binninton Spelling Variations